ntheile/World-Survey-Kit/readme.md

 An organization has the ability to run their business on the platform.
 It enables them to gather data based on a variety of inputs including single answer, multiple choice, signature, GPS, open ended and more [More types coming soon...].
-This will enable Organizations and NGO’s to solve some of the world’s most pressing problems.
+This will enable Organizations and NGOâ€™s to solve some of the worldâ€™s most pressing problems.
 Where on earth do people need clean water?
 How can we make money off our sustainable solutions?
 How do I gather a signature to sell to a carbon credit broker in remote locations in Africa? etc...